Sea level rise: Adaptation

 Oosterscheldekering, the largest barrier of the Dutch Delta Works.

 Cutting greenhouse gas emissions can slow and stabilize the rate of sea level rise after 2050.
 This would greatly reduce its costs and damages, but cannot stop it outright.
 So climate change adaptation to sea level rise is inevitable.
 The simplest approach is to stop development in vulnerable areas and ultimately move people and infrastructure away from them.
 Such retreat from sea level rise often results in the loss of livelihoods.
 The displacement of newly impoverished people could burden their new homes and accelerate social tensions.
 Some communities are responding to sea-level rise by building protective infrastructure, moving away from the coast, or introducing new policies to support long-term adaptation.
 At the same time, certain coastal ecosystems such as wetlands can naturally adjust by migrating to higher ground if the surrounding conditions allow.
+It is important to involve communities in adaptation planning to ensure outcomes are fair and equitable.

+Inequalities exist in sea level rise adaptation efforts, as the ability to develop protective strategies is unequally balanced across populations.
+A study of coastal regions in the United States by natural scientist Jeremy Martinich and his colleagues found that socially vulnerable communities are more likely to be exposed to sea level rise and less likely to receive protection measures, like seawalls or beach nourishment.
+Adaptation decisions are often made by considering economic value of areas, with higher valued areas more likely to be protected, leaving lower valued areas abandoned and forced to retreat to safer areas.

+Inequalities exist in how assistance is distributed after extreme weather events.
+PBS News reports that in places like Lake Charles, Louisiana, lower income and majority African American neighborhoods have faced repeated storm damage while also experiencing delays and barriers in having access to federal aid and recovery support.
+Residents described ongoing flooding, repeated home damage, and limited government response compared to other areas also experiencing damage.
+The report also notes that experts in environmental justice, like Robert Bullard (note: link to Robert Bullard's page here), argue that disaster relief often follows patterns of existing inequalities, where communities with less resources and less political influence receive less effective or slower assistance.